percona/pmm-doc/docs/details/HA.md

 ## Procedure to set up PMM in HA mode

 !!! note alert alert-primary "Note"
-    The sections below provide instructions for setting up the services on both the same and separate instances.
+    - The sections below provide instructions for setting up the services on both the same and separate instances.
 However, it is not recommended to run the services on a single machine for production purposes.
 This approach is only recommended for the development environment.
+    - It is recommended to use clustered versions of PosgreSQL, Victoriametrics, Clickhouse, etc., instead of standalone versions when setting up the services.
+    -

 The steps to set up PMM in HA mode are: